All Episodes

 Well, what's fascinating, when this story was first reported on social media two days ago, a number of people actually tried to claim that they were attacking anti-whitism.

-And then there was a community note put on that said, nope, it's actually not.
+And then there was a community, a community note put on that said, nope, it's actually not.

-But anyways, it's going to factor in migrants' use of Biden-era parole programs to enter the U.S. as officers are being told to look for irregularities in parole applications.
+But anyways, it's going to factor in migrants' use of Biden-era parole programs to enter U.S. to enter the U.S. as officers are being told to look for irregularities in parole applications.

-Matthew Tregesser, a spokesperson for the agency, said the changes are part of the Trump ad in an effort to do more to screen those who seek to put down roots in the U.S. Here's the key quote.
+Matthew Tregresser, a spokesperson for the agency, said the changes are part of the Trump admin effort to do more to screen those who seek to put down roots in the U.S. Here's the key quote.

 America's benefits should not be given to those who despise the country and promote anti-American ideologies.

-immigration benefits including to live and work in the us remain a privilege not a right mr taylor this is such a departure from what you've lived under for decades that's right.
+Immigration benefits, including to live and work in the U.S., remain a privilege, not a right.

 You know, the whole concept of the Emma Lazarus poem somehow nullified every aspect of our nativist history, which America has a astonishing history of nativism when it comes to promoting the interests of Americans.